sujnanpatil/Dynamic-Copilot/Labs/Lab-02.md

 1. Open any customer chat and click on **More Options(...)** and select **Copilot for Sales**.

-    >**Note:** If there is no chat in teams..pls send a greetings mail to outlook and click on the edit button in teams and paste your email/username.
+    >**Note:** If there is no chat in teams.
+Please send a greetings mail from your personal outlook mail to the ODL_User and click on the edit button in teams and paste your email/username.

    ![](../media/dc32.png)